ytang913/React-To-Do/README.md

 If the user wants to prioritize a specific task they can simply double click on a task to toggle it.
 The user can also click on "set reminder" when they are adding a task onto the list.

+If the user does not enter anything but clicks on submit they will recieve a message asking them to add a task.

 # Documentation
 This project was built using React.JS